noteflow-ai/wp-bedrock/readme.txt

 * Configurable AWS and chat settings

 == Upgrade Notice ==

+= 1.0.1 =
+Added shortcode and widget support for flexible chatbot integration.

 = 1.0.0 =
 Initial release of AI Chat for Amazon Bedrock plugin.